 Jumbo loan programs may require you to have a certain amount of reserves, the amount of liquid assets you have available after your mortgage has closed and you have paid for your down payment and closing costs.

 One month reserve = one mortgage payment, includes taxes, insurance and any assessments.

 Jumbo loan reserve requirements may vary from 6 months reserves to 12 months reserves or more.
 Reserve requirements may vary from one loan program to the next, and may depend on other factors such as your credit score.

 There are many reasons why you may need a jumbo loan.
 You might be purchasing in a highly desirable area with high property values.
 You may need a larger home for your growing family.
-If you do need a jumbo loan, the experienced mortgage loan advisors at American Pacific Mortgage can help you find the loan program that best suits your needs.
+If you do need a jumbo loan, the experienced mortgage loan advisors at American Pacific Mortgage can help you find the loan program that suits your needs.
 When you need a larger loan to fit your larger dreams, a jumbo loan may be the answer.